first-1251/exp-drive/README.md

 The controller style is selectable through the `Drive Controls` Smart Dashboard chooser while the Robot is disabled.

+For `Arcade` style controls, an additional `Backwards Turn Limiter` Smart Dashboard input is supported.
+It can provide a number between 0 and 1 which will be used to scale the turning value when the robot is moving backwards as a training tool.

 ### Arcade: Dual Stick

 Controls: